The-Hitachi-Guy/VeeamVSP1FileBackup/README.md

 ## Prerequisites

 ### Hardware/Software Requirements
-- Hitachi NAS Platform with firmware 15.4.8300 or higher (for REST API v9.4 support)
+- Hitachi VSP One File Platform with firmware 15.4.8300 or higher (for REST API v9.4 support)
 - Veeam Backup & Replication 9.5 or later
 - Python 3.6 or later installed on Veeam Backup Server
-- Network connectivity between Veeam server and HNAS management interface on port 8444 (HTTPS)
+- Network connectivity between Veeam server and Hitachi VSP One File management interface on port 8444 (HTTPS)

 ### Python Dependencies
 Install required Python packages on the Veeam Backup Server: